-- Medway Anglican Schools Trust and our schools acknowledge and understand the common reason for children becoming looked after is as a result of abuse and/or neglect and/or exploitation, and a previously looked after child potentially remains vulnerable. - Each school has a 'designated teacher'designated teacher' All Saints CE Primary & St Johns CE Infants Joanne Strachan; St James CE Primary Academy Fay Cordingley; St Margarets CE Juniors Matt Burchett who works with local authorities to promote the educational achievement of registered pupils/students who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Medway Anglican Schools Trust and our schools understand their responsibility to inform the Local Authority via First Response, of Private fostering arrangements when they believe that a child is being cared for as part of a private fostering arrangement.
+- St Nicholas CEVC Primary School acknowledges and understands the common reason for children becoming looked after is as a result of abuse and/or neglect and/or exploitation, and a previously looked after child potentially remains vulnerable. - The school has a 'designated teacher' (Mrs A Gates- SENDco) who works with local authorities to promote the educational achievement of registered children who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - St Nicholas CEVC Primary School understands its responsibility to inform the Local Authority via First Response, of Private fostering arrangements when they believe that a child is being cared for as part of a private fostering arrangement.
 (When a child under 16, or 18 if they are disabled, is cared for and lives with an adult who is not a close relative for 28 days or more.)